Mirror Pond Project

 - Does not address sediment loads or the sources of those materials

 - Does not consider improvements along river-left features, including Harmon and Brooks parks, or private properties

-Phase Three: Design Development TBD
+- Phase Three: Design Development September to December 2017

 For additional information on Mirror Pond, please contact Don Horton, email@example.com or 541-706-6101.